 Like we mentioned before, you can serve these meatballs for appetizers or for dinner!
 Our boys like to make rice bowls with these meatballs, rice and steamed broccoli and some sort of Asian sauce like our Homemade Stir Fry Sauce recipe.

-Dip these babies in marinara sauce like we have here, or try some of these options:
+Dip these meatballs in marinara sauce like we have here, or try some of these sauce options:

 - Awesome Sauce

 - Ranch Dressing

 - Bang Bang Sauce